 Jamie: I am indeed, it’s nearly midnight right now.

-Jamie: Ha, yeah, it’s very different.
-So diving straight in, tell me, what’s the most common recruitment related questions you get asked during talks or conversations with other leaders?
+Q: What are the most common recruitment-related questions you get asked during talks or conversations with other leaders?

 Jamie: I love hearing that, totally agree.